zehadialam/Vigenere-Cipher-Breaker/README.md

 **Verbose mode on**:<br><br>
 <img src="https://github.com/zehadialam/vigenere-cipher-breaker/blob/main/screenshots/Example2.png" width=80%>
 ## Reliability of Key Cracking
 Depending on the length of the ciphertext and the length of the encryption key, the program will **not** always be successful.
-Since the program utilizes statistics to determine the probability that a particular key is the right one, certain criteria have to be met to ensure reliability (e.g. a small key length to ciphertext length ratio).
+Since the program utilizes statistics to determine the probability that a particular key is the right one, certain criteria have to be met to ensure reliability (e.g. a small key-length to ciphertext length ratio).
 A significant weakness of the Vigenère cipher is the repeating occurrence of the key throughout the text.
 Higher repetitions have a higher chance of being cracked.
 The program should be effective and successful most of the time if the key is at most 25% the length of the ciphertext (without spaces, punctuation, and other non-alphabetic characters).